Contributors

 Mark Esping

 Mark EspingMark O.J.
 Esping directed a not for profit www.folklifeinstitute.com.
 He is married, an eagle scout and was a reluctant sergeant in the U.S. Army.
 Mark tells stories, mostly true stories, of a humorous nature with a hint of morality.
 He is preparing a collection under the title Near Invisible, Like Footprints in Ever Shifting Sand.
 Mark’s work has appeared in Fantasy and Science Fiction, Country Living, Scandinavian Review, Hemslöjden and 105 Meadowlark Reader.
 “Farming Is Not For Me” happened in Olsburg, Kansas, a village originally settled by Swedish immigrants in the 1800’s.
-His piece can be found here.
+His piece can be found here and here.

 David Estringel